 You can build your own similar cereal, adding your favourite grains, dried and fresh fruits, and nuts.

 Read the ingredient list and nutritional information when you’re choosing a cereal, to ensure it’s low in sugar and high in fibre, and add extra fresh fruits to the mix.
 Be aware that some toasted mueslis can be high in added fat.

 |Uncle Toby’s Healthwise Heart Health, 1 cup, 30g||116||485||1.8g||23.4g||4.7g||5.4g|

 |Weight Watchers Fruit & Fibre, 1/3 cup, 30g||87||366||0.6g||18g||4g||5.2g|

 |Vogel’s Ultra Bran Soy & Linseed, 45g||115||475||0.8g||19.8g||14g||5.7g|

-Porridge is a popular breakfast in colder months, but be wary of flavoured instant porridge which is highly processed and usually has a lot of added sugar.
-Go for regular oats and try adding grated apple, chopped banana, dried fruit or nuts and top with low-fat milk.
-A teaspoon or so of healthy flaxseed oil or ground LSA (linseed, sunflower and almond) can also be easily added to porridge.
+Porridge is a popular breakfast in the colder months, but be wary of flavoured instant porridge which is highly processed and usually lots of added sugar.
+Opt for regular oats and add grated apple, chopped banana, dried fruit or nuts and top with low-fat milk.
+A teaspoon of flaxseed oil or ground LSA (linseed, sunflower and almond) is another great addition to porridge.